 Housing costs in Marysville are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

 Marysville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Marysville is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Marysville who work in office and administrative support (11.44%), sales jobs (10.11%), and management occupations (8.80%).

 Also of interest is that Marysville has more people living here who work in computers and math than 95% of the places in the US.

 Marysville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Marysville is a somewhat ethnically-diverse city.
+Marysville is a very ethnically-diverse city.
 The people who call Marysville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marysville residents report their race to be White, followed by Asian.
-Important ancestries of people in Marysville include Irish, English, Norwegian, and Swedish.
+Marysville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.11% of the city’s residents.
+Important ancestries of people in Marysville include German, Irish, English, Norwegian, and Italian.

 The most common language spoken in Marysville is English.
 Other important languages spoken here include Spanish and Tagalog.